mariadb-corporation/mariadb-connector-nodejs/documentation/promise-api.md

 ### Array Result-sets

-When the query executes a `SELECT` statement, the method returns the result-set as an array.
-Each value in the array is a returned row as a JSON object.
+When executing a `SELECT` statement, the method returns the result-set as an array of JSON objects.
+Each object in the array represents a row from the result-set, with column names as property keys.

-Additionally, the method returns a special non-enumerable property `meta` containing metadata array that contains the [column metadata](#column-metadata) information.
+The result also includes a special non-enumerable `meta` property containing an array of [column metadata](#column-metadata) information.

-The rows default to JSON objects, but two other formats are also possible with the `nestTables` and `rowsAsArray` options.

 ```javascript
 const res = await connection.query('select * from animals');